tripal/tripal_example/trpexp_fields/tutorial/trpexp_fields_custom_field.md

 > **Tip:** Make sure you have **cleared the cache** since adding the class files in the previous step.
 This allows Tripal magic to find them before you refer to them in `hook_fields_bundle_fields_info()`

 In addition to simply telling Tripal/Drupal about your field, `hook_fields_bundle_fields_info()` also specifies which Tripal Content Types you field should be available to.
-This hook is called per Tripal Content Type with the current Content Type specified in the `$bundle` paramerer.
-Thus you simply need to check whether the current `$bundle` described a content type you want to add your field to and if so, add details about your field to the `$fields` array that is returned by this hook.
+This hook is called per Tripal Content Type with the current Content Type specified in the `$bundle` parameter.
+Thus you simply need to check whether the current `$bundle` describes a content type you want to add your field to and if so, add details about your field to the `$fields` array that is returned by this hook.
-While this hook won't add your field to any content types, it should add your field to the "Add existing field" drop-down on the content types you specify assuming you have `$no_ui = FALSE` in your field class. ** CAN'T GET THIS TO WORK **

 ```
 /**